What You Should Know About Culver’s Custard

 The greatest way to experience Culver’s custard is straight from one of their restaurants.
 They don’t currently provide online ordering or delivery for their custard items.

 Yes, Culver’s offers seasonal tastes all through the year, such as peppermint around the holidays or pumpkin spice in the fall.
-Keep an eye out for any amazing limited-time specials on their menu.
+Keep an Eye out for any amazing limited-time specials On their menu.